gscontras/ESSLLI-2016/chapters/2-pragmatics.md

 > **Exercise:**

 > 1. Check the predictions for the other possible knowledge states.
-> 2. Compare the full-access predictions with the predictions from the simpler SI model above.
+> 2. Compare the full-access predictions with the predictions from the simpler scalar implicature model above.
 Why are the predictions of the two models different?
 How can you get the model predictions to converge?

 We have seen how the RSA framework can implement the mechanism whereby utterance interpretations are strengthened.
 Through an interaction between what was said, what could have been said, and what all of those things literally mean, the model delivers scalar implicature.
 And by taking into account awareness of the speaker's knowledge, the model successfully *blocks* implicatures in those cases where listeners are unlikely to access them.